Banking in Spain

 They have various accounts.
 The Cuenta NoCuenta account is quick and easy to open online.
 Their Cuenta Nomina requires that your salary or a certain amount is paid into the account every month.
 You need an NIE to open an account.

 ING has no bank charges, and you can manage your account online or via their app.
 They also have a 24 hour help line (Spanish only).
-They are a good option for banking in Spain if you speak Spanish.
+They are a very good option for banking in Spain if you speak Spanish.

 They have one branch in Barcelona, but ING partners with other banks to give customers access to other banks’ cash machines (some free of withdrawal charges and some with charges).